Skip to content

 4. Configure the Client Device

-After creating the peer, WireBuddy displays several options:
+After creating the peer, WireBuddy displays these actions in the peer list:

 Option 1: QR Code (Mobile Devices)